eez-open/studio/help/en-US/components/actions/LVGL.md

   - *Object*: The slider to set the value
   - *Value*: The value to set
   - *Animated*: Use animation when setting the value

+- **Slider Set Value Left**: Set a new value for the left knob of a slider
+  - *Object*: The slider to set the value
+  - *Value left*: The left value to set
+  - *Animated*: Use animation when setting the value

+- **Slider Set Range**: Set minimum and the maximum values of a slider
+  - *Object*: The bar to set the value
+  - *Min*: Minimum value
+  - *Max*: Maximum value

 - **Keyboard Set Textarea**: Set the textarea for the keyboard
   - *Object*: The keyboard to set the textarea